bellinux/pframework/configuration.md

 Debugging distributed applications can be challenging, especially when different devices are involved.
 Protobject provides two debugging modes to facilitate this process:

+{: .note }
+> **In any case, the browser's devtools must be used to view messages and logs for effective troubleshooting.**

 ### **Local Debugging (`localDebug: true`)**

 - Errors, logs, warnings (`console.log`, `console.warn`, etc.) are displayed directly on the same page where they occur.